Topaz (1969 film): Screenplay

 Shel Talmy and William Piggott Brown first tried to option the film rights to Leon Uris's novel for $500,000 in 1967, but the deal was halted by the Bank of England because of the 1967 devaluation of the pound sterling.
 Alfred Hitchcock first hired Uris to adapt his own novel for the screen five months later.
-Afterwards Philippe de Vosjoli filed a lawsuit against Uris, Universal Pictures, and MCA Inc claiming that they had stole the plot for the novel and film from his unpublished manuscript Le reseau Topaz.
+Afterwards Philippe de Vosjoli filed a lawsuit against Uris, Universal Pictures, and MCA Inc claiming that they had stolen the plot for the novel and film from his unpublished manuscript Le reseau Topaz.
 De Vosjoli and Uris settled out of court with a deal that would give Uris full rights to the profits from the film but gave de Vosjoli half of the profits from the novel.

 Reportedly, Hitchcock and Uris differed on aspects of character development, with Hitchcock claiming that Uris had not humanised the villains of the story.
 Uris also did not appreciate Hitchcock's insistence on adding black humour.
 After a portion of the draft had been written, Uris left the film.
 Hitchcock attempted to hire Arthur Laurents to complete the work on the screenplay, but he refused, leaving an unfinished draft while the shooting schedule was rapidly approaching.
 Ultimately, Samuel A. Taylor, cowriter of Vertigo, was hired, but the film began without a completed screenplay.
 Some scenes were written only hours before they were filmed.

 Hitchcock changed the script shortly before the beginning of filming, and the distributor, Universal, forced an ending that was different from the one that was preferred by Hitchcock.
 For Topaz, Hitchcock engaged the 19-year-old French actress Claude Jade from Truffaut's Stolen Kisses.
 She and Dany Robin, who was cast as her mother, would provide the glamour in the story.
 "Jade is a rather quiet young lady," Hitchcock later said, "but I wouldn't guarantee [that] about her behaviour in a taxi."